Showing posts with label Jerry Lee Lewis. Show all posts

 See if I care.

-When I breeze into that city, people gonna stoop and bow.
+When I breeze into that city, people are gonna stoop and bow.
 (Hah!)

-All them women gonna make me, teach 'em what they don't know how,
+All these women are gonna make me teach 'em what they don't know how,

 I'm goin' to Jackson, you turn-a loose-a my coat.